yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 y \leq a,~ y\leq b,~ y\geq a+b-1
 $$

-Generalization to more terms follows the same generlization as logical and.
+Generalization to more terms follows the same generalization as logical and.

 ### y = ax, a binary x x non-binary